sec-edgar/sec-edgar/docs/source/filings.rst

 Filings
 =======

 Filings can be downloaded using the :class:`SECEdgar.base.Filing` class found in the ``SECEdgar.filings`` module.
-These classes inherit from the :class:`SECEdgar.base._EDGARBase` class.
-This class provides relevant ``**kwargs`` for making requests and the number of filings to fetch.

 Base Class
 ----------

-.. autoclass:: SECEdgar.base._EDGARBase
+.. autoclass:: SECEdgar.filings.base.AbstractFiling

 Filings
 -------